WesBosman/simple-solitaire/README.md

 - Click the deck to flip a card
 - Click and drag a card to place one card on another
-- Double click a card to move it to the completed column for that suit in the top right corner.
+- Double click a card to move it to its completed column in the top right corner.

 ## ToDo